cyberbotics/webots-doc/guide/tutorial-2-modification-of-the-environment-20-minutes.md

 To define the ball, we used the [Sphere](../reference/sphere.md) node in two different contexts: for the graphical representation (`children`) and to define the physical bounds (`boundingObject`).
 All Geometry node (such as the [Sphere](../reference/sphere.md) node) can be used in a graphical context.
 However, only a subset of them can be used in a physical context.
-Take a look at the scheme of chapter 2 of the `Reference Manual` to know which primitive you can use.
+Take a look at the [nodes chart diagram](../reference/node-chart.md) to know which primitive you can use.

 We now want to reduce the size of the [Sphere](../reference/sphere.md) and to increase its graphical quality by increasing the number of triangles used to represent it.

 > **Hands on**: For each [Sphere](../reference/sphere.md) node defining the ball, set its `radius` field to *0.05* and its `subdivision` field to *2*.
-Refer to the `Reference Manual` to understand what the `subdivision` field stands for.
+Refer to the [Reference Manual](../reference/sphere.md) to understand what the `subdivision` field stands for.

 ### DEF-USE Mechanism